bambooforest/life_of_p/README.md

 ![](README_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-Africa is notable for lacking voiceless bilabial plosives Clements and Rialland (2008) and is interesting because within a relatively broad sample of phonological segment borrowings /p/ is the most frequently borrowewd speech sound (Grossman et al. 2020).
+Africa is notable for lacking voiceless bilabial plosives (Houis 1974;
+Maddieson 1984; Clements and Rialland 2008) and is interesting because within a relatively broad sample of phonological segment borrowings /p/ is the most frequently borrowewd speech sound (Grossman et al. 2020).
 In other words, /p/ seems to have been lost in certain linguistic areas, probably due to regular processes of sound change, but then is easily re-introduced into languages via borrowing, e.g., Tem (Central Gur, Togo), Tigrinya (Semitic, Ethiopia), or !Xóõ (Tuu, Botswana and Namibia) (Clements and Rialland 2008).
 (Similar observations about cross-linguistically frequently segments missing in certain world areas, which were perhaps lost at some point in the past and this loss then inherented by daughter languages and dialects, is reported by Moran, Lester, and Grossman (2021)).

 So of the languages that lack /p/, how many also lack /b/?